Comparison

 The Structural Limitation

 The limitation of order books is not a matter of optimization or better engineering.
 It is structural.
-An order book is a one-dimensional data structure: it sorts participants by price on a single asset pair.
-Coordinated trade discovery requires a multi-dimensional data structure: a preference network that can represent relationships across all assets simultaneously and find coordinated trades across the marketplace.
+An order book sorts users by price on a single asset pair.
+SWAPS is built for a different reality: collectors who want to use one unique asset to get another unique asset.

 No amount of engineering can make an order book discover coordinated trades across the marketplace, because its data model does not represent the relationships needed to identify them.
 This is why SWAPS exists as a separate coordination layer rather than an extension of existing matching engines.
 The two systems are complementary, not competitive: order books handle bilateral price-based matching, SWAPS handles preference-based trade coordination.